 The technologies used to build a framework or library can significantly affect the development speed and the size of the learning curve.
 Here’s just a brief comparison of Vue and React in this respect.

 This framework follows the traditional approach to web development, clearly separating the code in HTML, CSS, and JS, and using templates on top of regular HTML.
-What’s more is that Vue has components with their own lifecycles and operates on the virtual DOM (Document Object Model).
+Vue also has components with their own lifecycles and operates on the virtual DOM (Document Object Model).
 The virtual DOM is a copy of the actual DOM.
 Normally, every time something changes on a web page, the entire DOM is reloaded.
 The virtual DOM, by contrast, allows developers to update only the portion of the DOM that has been modified, improving the website’s performance.

 What It Means

-React is a bit harder to master than Vue for the average web developer who has only worked with the principal web technologies before and never used the JSX syntax.
+React is a bit harder to master than Vue for the average web developer who has only worked with the principal web technologies before and is unfamiliar with the JSX syntax.
 The greater simplicity of Vue contributes to an increase in the number of Vue developers that you can hire for your project, although the number of React developers is currently larger.
 Whichever of these two technologies you select for your project, though, PSD2HTML always provides enough high-quality resources for React and Vue development alike.

 Vue is the best choice for simple applications that need to be created fast since templates are easy to master.